 Certain grants that the Port receives are subject to audit and financial acceptance by the granting agency based upon their review of costs incurred.
 The Port's management does not believe that such audits will have a material impact on the financial statements.

-Redevelopment Agency's South Beach Harbor Project Obligations
+South Beach Harbor Project Commitments